+Using RAS features similar to the 165, high computer productivity is maintained because (1) retry of most failing instruction executions is handled automatically by the hardware without programming assistance, (2) the use of error checking and correction (ECC) hardware, which is standard, automatically corrects all single-bit errors and detects all double-bit and some multiple-bit errors in main storage, and (3) extensive hardware and programming systems error recovery and repair features are provided.
 A service for both hardware and software reliability is RETAIN/370 (REmote Technical Assistance and Information Network), which is available to IBM rental and purchase customers with an IBM Maintenance Agreement for System/370.
 RETAIN/370 enables the on-site customer engineer to transmit problem symptoms for analysis via dial-up communication facilities to Technical Support Center personnel.
-Utilizing RETAIN/370, the Technical Support Center specialists can provide possible problem resolutions or, if required, can remotely control problem diagnosis in the customer system to expedite problem identification and repair.
+Utilizing RETAIN/370, the Technical Support enter specialists can provide possible problem .esolutions or, if required, can remotely control problem diagnosis in the customer system to expedite problem identification and repair.